CSI-Tech-Talent-Pipeline/preinternship-curriculum/classwork/day06-js-algorithms-and-unit-testing/README.md

   at Object.toBe (sum.test.js:4:21)
 ```

 It's important to always watch our tests fail before we watch them pass.
 It's possible to make a mistake in a test such that it always passes.
-But, our tests are only good if they can fail when something is wrong.
+But, our tests are only doing their job if they can fail when something is wrong.
 So, we need to make sure that we watch our test fail before we write the code that makes it pass.

 ```js
 function sum(a, b) {